Liverpool Athenaeum: History

 The club was founded on 22 November 1797.
 Towards this date, Liverpool had been growing rapidly as a commercial centre.
 The merchants and other professionals in the city needed a supply of up-to-date news.
 This was usually provided by newspapers and periodicals in coffee houses, but these were frequently overcrowded.
 There was also a need for a library because the existing library, founded in 1758, was not considered to be adequate.
 The founders of the club produced a prospectus entitled Outlines of a Plan for a Library and Newsroom, which proposed "to procure a regular supply of newspapers, both town and country, all the periodical publications of any value, and all the pamphlets that have reference to subjects of local or general polity or commerce".
 This required subscribers to shares in the 'Institution' and hence the names 'Proprietor' are used rather than 'club' and 'member'; all 'members' on joining still sign the original Share Register and the limited number of 500 means that all members can trace their predecessors in this.
-The founder subscribers commissioned the local architect John Foster to design a building for them in Church Street.
+The founder subscribers commissioned the local architect John Foster Sr to design a building for them in Church Street.
 This opened on 1 January 1799, and its library opened on 1 May 1800.
 The early members of the club included "entrepreneurs, slavery-abolitionists, free-thinkers, and political radicals, who regarded themselves as the commercial and intellectual champions of Liverpool".

 At this time there were gentlemen's clubs in London, but these were more political in nature, or were institutions for gambling.
 The opening of the Liverpool Athenaeum preceded the club of the same name in London by 27 years.
 The members of the Liverpool club arranged for express riders, messengers, and the regular coaches serving the city, to bring them all the latest news, information, and ideas.
 In addition to books, the library gathered a collection that included navigation charts, maps and globes.
 It also obtained items from the private library of one of its founder members, William Roscoe.
 In time the library grew into "one of the world's most highly regarded private literary collections".

 The members are known as Proprietors.
 Notable Proprietors have included, in addition to William Roscoe, Sir John Gladstone and Lord Edward Smith-Stanley; William Duncan, the first Medical Officer for Health in Britain, Sir Ronald Ross, winner of the Nobel Prize in Physiology or Medicine in 1902, Sir Charles Sherrington, joint winner of the same award in 1932, the local architect Sir James Picton, and the Rt Revd Francis Chavasse, the second Bishop of Liverpool.
 In the 1920s, the Corporation of Liverpool decided to widen Church Street to accommodate a new tram system, and this involved the demolition of the club's building.
 A new building for the club was constructed in Church Alley, between Church Street and School Lane, and was opened in 1924.